WebAssembly/design/AstSemantics.md

 The result type of `page_size` is `int32` for wasm32 and `int64` for wasm64.
 The result value of `page_size` is an unsigned integer which is a power of 2.

-(Note that the `page_size` value need not reflect the actual internal page size of the implementation; it just needs to be a value suitable for use with `grow_memory`)

 The `page_size` value need not reflect the actual internal page size of the implementation; it just needs to be a value suitable for use with `resize_memory`.